thewolff/docs/dev/api/compare.md

 **Example URL:** http://tweetriver.com/compare.json?streams=bdainton/kindle,MassRelDemo/galaxy-topic1,MassRelDemo/galaxy-topic2

-In this example, the response will sum the total number approved entities in the 3 specified streams, and provide the percentages that each stream's approved total represents.
+In this example, the response will sum the total number approved entities in the 3 specified streams(bdainton/kindle, MassRelDemo/galaxy-topic1, and MassRelDemo/galaxy-topic2), and provide the percentages that each stream's approved total represents.

 ## Standard Parameters